riomyers/bootstrap-banner-message/README.md

 ## Install

-Include JavaScript and CSS resources where appropriate:
+Include JavaScript and CSS resources from the `dist` directory where appropriate on your server:

 ```html
 <link rel="stylesheet" href="css/bannerMessages.css">